INSIGHTS & TAKEAWAYS

 Katrien acknowledges: ‘It’s an understatement to say that the impact on the coffee industry is immense, affecting most supply chain actors.
 Non-compliance could result in fines of up to 4% of annual turnover, potential confiscation of shipments, and losing access to a market that represents over a third of global coffee consumption.
 For many traders and roasters, these consequences could be catastrophic.
 However, despite these challenges, the EUDR legislation also presents significant opportunities.
 It promotes closer collaboration with both producer and roaster partners, leading to stronger, more enduring partnerships.’

-Katrien explains: ‘Companies with inadequate policies on deforestation and biodiversity are facing challenging times -even with an extra 12 month phasing-in time if approved by the European Parliament and the Council, but EFICO just needs to step up a gear and make some extra efforts, as the EUDR aligns with the sustainability goals and standards we have been investing in for years, even before these regulations were introduced.’
+Katrien explains: ‘Companies with inadequate policies on deforestation and biodiversity are facing challenging times, but EFICO just needs to step up a gear and make some extra efforts, as the EUDR aligns with the sustainability goals and standards we have been investing in for years, even before these regulations were introduced.’

 Katrien emphasises and advises: ‘Certified coffee goes beyond conventional options, with major certification bodies such as Rainforest Alliance and Fairtrade already aligning their standards with EUDR requirements.
 These certifications are essential in helping coffee importers meet data collection obligations, particularly regarding legal aspects.